 - Add the Yogurt.
 Stir the yogurt korma sauce into the mixture and lower the heat to a simmer.
 Let simmer for 10 minutes as the sauce thickens.
 Stir to completely coat the chicken and salt to taste.

 - Garnish and Serve.
 Sprinkle ground red chile, cilantro, and nuts over top and serve.

 Serve this dish fresh and warm!
 If you want a heartier dinner, I recommend serving it over a helping of rice.

 Rice is a great addition because the sauce will mix right into it, ensuring that you don’t miss a single bite of flavor.

 My favorite thing about a chicken korma recipe is the thick, creamy sauce.
 If you prefer a thinner sauce, though, that’s easy to accomplish.
-Simply add more water to the sauce, then stir to combine.
+Simply add more water (or milk) to the sauce, then stir to combine.

 The more water you add, the thinner your end result will be, so use caution.
 Just add a little bit of water at a time, stopping when the consistency is where you’d like it to be.